jchwenger/pastiches/_posts/2019-11-15-death-research-engineer.md

 gentleman sitting in the circular leather couch next to him was carefully wiping his monocle and his Google Pixel 37A+ with his glove and muttering something to himself.
-In the prim gentleman, W. recognised Dr. P., a senior executive working for Menick Inc, the parent corporation of W.'s current employer.
+In the prim gentleman, W. recognised Dr. P., a senior executive working for M. Inc, the parent corporation of W.'s current employer.

 "I have spattered his device," thought W., "technically he does not work